bigboards/bigboards-docs/docs/gettingstarted.rst

 Connecting to your wireless network
 -----------------------------------------------------------------------------------------------------------------------
-A hex is equiped with a wireless connection on the master node.
-This means it can make a connection to a wireless accesspoint or router.
+A hex is equipped with a wireless connection on the master node.
+This means it can make a connection to a wireless access-point or router.
 Depending on your level of security you will have to modify different settings.

 We are working on making this configurable through the web interface, but currently this has to be configured through editing the configuration files on the master node.